Subscribe to stay updated

 The North American cosmetics market was worth just under USD 50b in 2019.
-Such a large market is obviously very dynamic, with trends changing regularly.
+Such a large region is obviously very dynamic, with trends changing regularly.

-One consistency though is the demand for natural, eco-friendly and organic cosmetics in just as eco-friendly packaging.
+One consistency though is the beauty consumer's demand for natural, eco-friendly and organic cosmetics in just as eco-friendly packaging.

 Popular cosmetics products include:

 - Certified products, specifically eco, organic and ethical certifications